 Labor Notes is a media and organizing project that has been the voice of union activists who want to put the movement back in the labor movement since 1979.

 Labor Notes is also a network of rank-and-file members, local union leaders, and labor activists who know the labor movement is worth fighting for.
-We encourage connections between workers in different unions, workers centers, communities, industries, and countries to strengthen the movement—from the bottom up.
+We encourage connections between workers in different unions, worker centers, communities, industries, and countries to strengthen the movement—from the bottom up.

 That movement is needed because workers are being hit hard by their employers.
 We have lower real wages, less job security, and smaller, weaker unions than our mothers and fathers did.